ajackal/python_tutorials/README.md

 	1. _In an interactive console_: Open a terminal in your OS of choice and type either `python` or `ipython` to enter an interactive console.
 Great method for testing snippets of code while working on a large program.
 Nothing is saved, though iPython has a pretty good history (the 'up' arrow).

 	2. _An IDE/Text Editor_: IDEs will have a built-in interactive console in their own interface that you can use to run the code that you have written (usually at the bottom of the IDE).
 Text Editors (like Notepad ++ & Vim) you will have to open a terminal or command prompt and execute the file with `python filename.py`

+## Lesson 1

+How to define a function in Python.

+## Lesson 2

+How to pass arguments to a function.

+## Lesson 3

+Basic arithmetic.
+Adding integers, strings and an introduction to Exceptions.